IR-gitt/JavaLearning/README.md

 -Challenge
 -Response

 Rules: To guess a three-digit number thought up by the opponent.
 The numbers can consist of unique digits.
 Process: The player makes an attempt by naming a three-digit number, after which the opponent tells them the number of "bulls" and "cows".
 Bull: Each digit that is correctly guessed and is in the correct position.
 Cow: Each digit that is correctly guessed but is in the wrong position.
-Game proсess:
+Game process:
 ![Alt Text](https://github.com/IR-gitt/JavaLearning/blob/master/GameBullsAndCows/BullAndCowGP.gif)